Toward Butler's conjecture: Proof of Theorem

 \subsection{LLT polynomials}

 This subsection covers the background for LLT polynomials.
-The original definition of LLT polynomials involves ribbon tableaux and spin statistics.
-After that, another model was discovered by Haiman and Bylund (See \cite{HHLRU05}) and two models can be directly related via Littlewood quotient map (sometimes called the Stanton--White correspondence \cite{SW85}).
-Later, Assaf found a fundamental quasisymmetric function expansion of LLT polynomials \cite{Ass07}, which we take as a definition.
+The original definition of LLT polynomials involves ribbon tableaux and spin statistics \cite{LLT97}.
+Later, an alternative model was discovered by Haiman and Bylund \cite{HHLRU05}, and the two models are directly related via the Littlewood quotient map (sometimes called the Stanton--White correspondence \cite{SW85}).
+Subsequently, a fundamental quasisymmetric function expansion of LLT polynomials was given in \cite{HHL05}, which we adopt as the definition.